 Depending on your needs, we can perform this procedure immediately after a tooth extraction to prevent issues with your jaw during the healing process.

-During the procedure, Dr. Emery, Wooten, or Eisenberg will create an incision in the gum line at the treatment area.
+During the procedure, Dr. Emery, or Dr. Wooten will create an incision in the gum line at the treatment area.
 Then they will pack the area with the donor material to rebuild the alveolar ridge.
 Once complete, they will close the incisions with sutures.

 After Your Ridge Augmentation